-- (1) An external service provider may be a legal person: - 1) that is not bankrupt and has a good financial standing; - 2) whose employees and persons in charge of the operation are ascertained as reliable and are trained to manage the tasks specified in section 69c and are committed to data protection compliance even after no longer managing the tasks; - 3) that has secure premises, telecommunications connections and information systems required for appropriate management of the tasks, and other technical and operational resources; - 4) that has the necessary operating licences, registrations and agreements, and for whom it has been assured there is no conflict of interest; - 5) that undertakes to observe, in all activities, strict data protection and the procedural and other instructions issued by the Ministry for Foreign Affairs for management of the tasks;
+An external service provider may be a legal person:

+- 1) that is not bankrupt and has a good financial standing; - 2) whose employees and persons in charge of the operation are ascertained as reliable and are trained to manage the tasks specified in section 69c and are committed to data protection compliance even after no longer managing the tasks; - 3) that has secure premises, telecommunications connections and information systems required for appropriate management of the tasks, and other technical and operational resources; - 4) that has the necessary operating licences, registrations and agreements, and for whom it has been assured there is no conflict of interest; - 5) that undertakes to observe, in all activities, strict data protection and the procedural and other instructions issued by the Ministry for Foreign Affairs for management of the tasks; - 6) whose personnel treat clients with respect regardless of the client's gender, race, ethnic origin, religion, belief, disability, age or sexual orientation.

-- 6) whose personnel treat clients with respect regardless of the client's sex, race, ethnic origin, religion, belief, disability, age or sexual orientation. - (2) To ensure data protection, any unauthorised reading, copying, modification or deletion of data, especially during their transmission to a Finnish mission, shall be prevented at all times.
+To ensure data protection, any unauthorised reading, copying, modification or deletion of data, especially during their transmission to a Finnish mission, shall be prevented at all times.
 The data shall be transmitted in accordance with instructions and in encrypted form as soon as possible, and they shall be destroyed without delay after their transmission.
 However, the applicant's name, contact details and passport information may be stored for any further transactions until service of the decision is effected.
-The protection of personal data against accidental or unlawful destruction, accidental loss, alteration and unauthorised disclosure or access shall also be ensured, and data shall be processed only for the purpose agreed in performance of the tasks. - (3) An agreement made with another Schengen State shall include not only the provisions of section 69c but also subsection 1(3), 1(5) and 1(6) and subsection 2 of this section and provisions on the agreement's validity period and termination and monitoring of its operation.
-An agreement made with an external service provider shall include these provisions and also provisions from subsection 1(1), 1(2) and 1(4), provisions on contractual penalties and a provision that civil matters concerning the agreement shall be governed by Finnish law and litigated in a Finnish court.
+The protection of personal data against accidental or unlawful destruction, accidental loss, alteration and unauthorised disclosure or access shall also be ensured, and data shall be processed only for the purpose agreed in performance of the tasks.